mjhea0/sublime-setup-for-python/readme.md

   $ subl
   ```

-  If that didn't work, you probably need to add */bin* to your path:
+  If that didn't work, you probably need to add */bin* to your Path:

   ```bash
   $ echo "export PATH=~/bin:$PATH" >> ~/.profile